The Academy Team

 Advisor, Elaine Jenkins

 Elaine has worked in a variety of higher education organisations over the last 25 years, including working at the Quality Assurance Agency for Higher Education (QAA).
-Initially, she was part of the team developing and implementing the Major Review of all NHS funded Healthcare Education in England.
+Initially, she was part of the team developing and implementing the Major Review of all NHS-funded Healthcare Education in England.
 This enabled Elaine to work with statutory regulatory bodies such as the NMC and the HPC (as it was known then), as well as a variety of professional bodies and the Department of Health.

 Elaine went on to work as an Assistant Director in QAA with responsibility for developing national policy, managing reviews of higher education providers at institutional level both in the UK and overseas, and training those undertaking the reviews.
 Elaine has also worked as a University Quality Manager and as a consultant with universities and national quality assurance agencies, overseas as well as in the UK.

-Elaine has a doctorate from Cardiff University, her thesis explored the relationship between a national regulator and different types of higher education providers.
+Elaine has a doctorate from Cardiff University; her thesis explored the relationship between a national regulator and different types of higher education providers.
 The study presents and analyses the views from ‘both sides of the table’ by considering the perspectives of those in the regulatory body and staff within the providers.

-Elaine joins the Academy as an advisor focussing on our role as HCPC Approved Education Provider for the Scientist Training Programme.
+Elaine joins the Academy as an advisor focusing on our role as HCPC Approved Education Provider for the Scientist Training Programme.
 She welcomes the opportunity to return to working in the regulation of healthcare education and reigniting her particular interest in the link between the regulation of academic standards and quality and protecting the patient.

 Development Co-ordinator, Beth Dodson

 Beth is the Academy’s Development Co-ordinator, intending to deliver improvement and change across all of the AHCS programmes through positive and practical communication, problem-solving and relationships.
-Beth currently works on Equivalence and believes that the Academy should adopt a value-driven approach to healthcare regulation that benefits patients, allows experienced healthcare scientists to easily evidence their knowledge and skills and delivers a cost-benefit to the taxpayer.
+Beth currently works on Equivalence and believes that the Academy should adopt a value-driven approach to healthcare regulation that benefits patients, allows experienced Healthcare Scientists to easily evidence their knowledge and skills and delivers a cost-benefit to the taxpayer.

 Beth is a general specialist.
 She has a MSc/HRM (2002) and has worked within the entrepreneurial, private and public sectors in England and elsewhere.
 Her experience includes operations, director of a software company, marketing, PR, advertising, management, training and HRM including at Disney, Shandwick and McCann Erickson.
 Beth has considerable international experience including HRM/financial services across southern Africa, HRM/supply chain in Brussels and sales management training in Brazil.
-Her more recent public sector work includes 7 years performance/research at the Audit Commission, and 3 years at NHS Employers, including leading on a project commissioned to develop guidance for employment of consultant clinical healthcare scientists.
+Her more recent public sector work includes 7 years performance/research at the Audit Commission, and 3 years at NHS Employers, including leading on a project commissioned to develop guidance for employment of consultant clinical Healthcare Scientists.
 Other NHS Employers projects include staff health and wellbeing, health visitor recruitment/retention, 7 day services and Paperless.

 Business Manager, Keisha Asamoah